-As with many successful companies, Rolex history tells of the very secretive interworkings of the company, its direction, and its leaders.
+As with many successful companies, the history of Rolex tells of the very secretive interworkings of the company, its direction, and its leaders.
 It’s said that this company excelled to success on its own.
 Patrick Heiniger, Rolex CEO, was most grateful for holding a company that was not accountable to financial analysts.
 Furthermore, he acquired the most beautiful building in London after Buckingham Palace.
 This was achieved without the help, or interference, of a bank.

 However that was not to be.
 Wilsdorf and his siblings were left in the care of his aunt and uncle.
 They sold the family hardware business and placed the proceeds into the Wilsdorf Trust until the heirs reached of age.
 Although the Wilsdorf Trust started as a result of tragedy, it was the basis for the Hans Wilsdorf Foundation initiated later in Wilsdorf’s life.